HIPAA Compliance Essentials for 2026

 - Sign written BAAs before sharing any PHI.

-- Include specific security and rule-keeping duties in each agreement.
+- Include specific security and compliance duties in each agreement.

-- Run regular business associate rule-keeping audits and tracking.
+- Run regular business associate compliance audits and monitoring.

-- Act quickly on any rule-keeping concerns or breaches.
+- Act quickly on any compliance concerns or breaches.

 The breach: Skipping risk checks or running shallow ones leaves your practice exposed.